 On the downside, we didn't find the battery life all that impressive (some display brightness tweaks might help here), and while the specs are good enough to handle your day-to-day computing needs, you're not going to be able to do anything all that ambitious otherwise.
 Manage your expectations, know what the HP Envy x360 13 can and can't do, and you'll be fine – and if you need more power or graphics performance then there are more expensive models in the Envy line.

 Speaking of price, the typical retail price feels about right for what you get.
 Of course there are Windows laptops available for hundreds less, but you'll notice the difference in terms of performance, screen quality, and build quality.
-Remember to check our HP discount codes to reduce the cost of your order.
 We think the HP Envy x360 13 hits a sweet spot for price, performance and portability.

 - Check out our list of the best lightweight laptops

 If it's the laptop-into-tablet transformation that attracts you to the HP Envy x360 13, then the Surface Pro 8 from Microsoft is one alternative to consider – unlike the HP, it's a tablet first and foremost, with a keyboard cover required if you want to do some serious typing.
 The screen is a touch smaller at 13-inches, but it packs in significantly more pixels.
 However, it's more expensive as a result.